ptranny/mini-chess/README.md

+## Running the code
+The code is in a folder called mini-chess on the shared server.

+To run it you'll need to right-click on index.html in VS Code and select 'Open With Live Server'.
+This will load the modules properly.

 ## Questions to think about...
 - Which part of the code is manipulating the DOM?
 - Which part of the code is NOT manipulating the DOM?